ryandperry/Alternate-Career-Planner/README.md

 ## Project Description

 Students in Tickle College of Engineering often get into their major and realize that they love engineering, but want a different specialty.
 Alternate Career Planner allows students to upload their DARS report webpage (in HTML) and view all other engineering majors ranked from the least number of remaining course requirements.
+Additionally, students can take a short quiz to determine what majors they would most enjoy based on their outside interests or hobbies.

 ## Technologies Used